Skip to main content

 In addition to keeping employees engaged by allowing them to feel like they can contribute to decision-making processes in the workplace, access to these ideas can also contribute to employers achieving their long-term goals and objectives by facilitating innovation which leads to continuous improvement.

 With a robust employee voice strategy in place, employers can build a level of trust with their workforce that makes this process easier.
-As a result, senior leaders can better identify skills gaps and ensure the delivery of additional training or, in some instances, recruit more team members.
+As a result, senior leaders can better identify skills gaps, ensure the delivery of additional training and, in some instances, recruit more team members.

-When there are no internal options for employees to voice their concerns, some may use external channels, including social media.
-This can damage an organisation’s reputation and discourage potential candidates.
+When there are no internal options for employees to voice their concerns, some may turn to external channels, for example, their personal social media accounts.
+This can publicly damage an organisation’s reputation and discourage potential candidates who might otherwise be tempted to apply for open roles.

 Furthermore, actively listening to staff can help employers create a more inclusive workplace by allowing employees to highlight factors which contribute to inequality.
 Once these are understood, employers can address issues, enhance diversity, and create an inclusive culture, something 69% of millennials and Gen Z workers say makes them more likely to stay with an employer.